abdullahxyz85/AI-Supply-Guardian/README.md

 This project was built specifically using the required hackathon technologies:

-### 🎯 Opus AI Workflow
+### 🎯 Opus Workflow

-We designed our entire agent system using Opus AI's workflow builder.
+We designed our entire agent system using Opus workflow builder.
 The platform helped us orchestrate complex multi-agent interactions for email processing and risk analysis.

 **Our Opus Workflow Architecture:**